evanfp582/Kotlin-TUI/README.md

 ---
 Make a Kotlin Terminal User Interface from scratch

-## ACTIVE TODO
+## TODO

 ---------------
 Activities with higher priority are put to the top of the list.
-I am not sure what I want to do with done tasks tbh
+I am not sure what I want to do with done tasks tbh.
+Maybe just leave them

 - [ ] Better onEnter function for select
   - Like the ability to go to multiple screens
 - [ ] Style in middle of text
   - I think I may have accidentally done this
+- [ ] **IN PROG: Normal Buttons**
+  - I think it is weird I did not think of this earlier
+  - I need to design a button and how to show when a button is pressed
 - [X] Multiline text/components
     - Partially implemented
-- [ ] **IN PROG: Multiple screens**
+- [X] Multiple screens
-  - Vey importantly I need to create a router type system
+  - Very importantly I need to create a router type system
 - [X] Component area ownership
     - [ ] Clearing owned areas
 - [ ] Ownership of Curser